jgnewman/lightningDOM/README.md

 create('div', {onmount: () => console.log('div was injected')});
 ```

-If you include an array of children, you have three options for what you are allowed to put into that array.
+If you include an array of children, you have four options for what you are allowed to put into that array.
 First, you can use more virtual nodes.

 ```javascript
 create('div', {}, [